YWolfeee/YWolfeee.github.io/_pages/simpletes.md

 ## Takeaways

 - **Scaling up the loop is a real axis.** Counter to the instinct to scale *down* evaluation queries, scaling the evaluation-driven loop up brings gains that scaling model capacity alone does not.
 - **Three axes, minimal and sufficient.** Parallel exploration, sequential refinement, and local selection are each necessary and jointly enough.
+They allocate evaluator-query budget; $\Phi$ separately controls which evaluated histories are reused.
 - **Training for discovery is wide open.** Crediting stepping stones by their final outcome is a promising, principled direction.
+The held-out gains make trajectory-level post-training especially promising.